sfc-gh-eraigosa/dotfiles/README.md

 my wish list
 ----
-* Working .xsession profiles
+* Working docker scripts to setup my docker environment
-* Working atom profiles scripts to install on chrome
+* a way to toggle through zsh prompts and set an active prompt, the default should be whats in .zshrc
 * Working docker scripts to setup my docker environment